What is a GHIC?

 In some cases, this means free medical care and includes:

-It also won’t cover you for any medical provision where your preference would be to go to a private hospital.
+It also won’t cover you for any medical treatment at a private hospital.

 Not all state healthcare is free in the EU either and you may have to pay for services that you’d get for free on the NHS.
 If you have travel insurance you should be able to recoup these costs.

-Do I need a GHIC if my EHIC is still valid?
+Do I need a GHIC if my EHIC is valid?

 No, you can use your EHIC until it expires.